TheJisus28/LighAndDarkMode-v0.0.1/README.md

 # LighAndDarkMode-v0.0.1

-Light and Darck mode with html, css and javascript
+Basic light and dark mode with HTML, CSS, and Javascript

 @author: TheJisus28